Library and Information Studies

 *For university-wide financial assistance, the application package must be received by January 15 for Fall admission.

 Application to GSLIS is made online through the URI Graduate School.
 Application instructions, tuition information and more can be found on the Graduate School’s Admission page.
-For additional assistance, contact the GSLIS office at 401.874.2878 or Kate Fox at email@example.com.
+For additional assistance, contact the GSLIS office at 401.874.2878 or Joseph Knapp at firstname.lastname@example.org.

 Taking Classes Prior to Formal Application